Blog

 Is handwriting still important and should it be taught in schools?
 Isn’t it better to teach keyboard skills instead?

 Four year-olds.
-In each instance, the winner is on top, the runner-up ...
+In each instance, the winner is on top, ...
 Read more

 Colour in the pen